The Presentation of the Letter

 Put the date on which the letter was written in the format Month Day Year i.e. June, 7, 2014.

-The greeting will address the individual that the letter is being sent to.
+The greeting will address the recipient that the letter is being sent to.
 This is usually completed in the form of "Dear Anne" or "Hey Anne", for less formal letters.

 The Introductory Paragraph

-The body of the letter will expand upon the introductory paragraph and the individual can extend their thoughts and feelings further when it comes to the letter.
-The body of the letter can be anywhere from multiple pages for personal letters, to one page or two pages for most business letters and other types of proposals.
+The body of the letter will expand upon the introductory paragraph and you can extend your thoughts and feelings further when it comes to the letter.
+The body of the letter will usually be just a few paragraphs for most letters.

 Resources: Test Taking Tips